-Last week, during Industry of Things World Asia conference in Singapore I had a chance to share my experience from the global IIoT implementation program in Life Science.
-Together with my partner in crime – Joel Nichols – we were also asked to facilitate one of the ideation sessions.
+During Industry of Things World Asia conference in Singapore our CEO – Łukasz Paciorkowski – had a chance to share his experience from the global IIoT implementation program in Life Science.
+He was also asked to facilitate one of the ideation sessions.
 The topic: understand what are the IIoT adoption main inhibitors and what can we do about them.

 We were blessed with very active participants sharing their experience and ideas with us.
-Although each IIoT journey seems to be unique there are some common themes which I tried to capture below.
+Although each IIoT journey seems to be unique there are some common themes which Łukasz tried to capture below.